Best HELOC Lenders in Arizona (December 2024)

 Wait for approval and closing

-The approval process for a HELOC can take two to six weeks.
+A HELOC approval process can take two to six weeks.
 Once approved, you'll proceed to the closing process, which may involve signing documents and paying closing costs.
-Some lenders might cover some of these costs, easing the financial burden.
+Some lenders might cover some of these costs.

 Know How Much You Can Borrow in Arizona

 The average HELOC limit in Arizona for the third quarter of 2023 was $124,667, according to Experian.
-The maximum amount you can borrow is often linked to the equity you have in your home, meaning the more equity you possess, the higher your potential credit limit.
+The maximum amount you can borrow is often linked to the equity you have in your home.
+The more equity you have, the higher your potential credit limit.

-Check out the table below to see the range of credit lines disclosed and offered by Arizona lenders.
-This can help you compare options and choose the best fit for your financial needs.
+Check out the table below to see the range of credit lines disclosed and offered by Arizona lenders in our database.
+The lenders included are only those that disclosed their line amount range.

 Bank of America$15,000 to $1,000,000